By Susanna Twidale

 The European Union aims to end reliance on Russian fossil fuels by 2027 and has begun looking for alternatives, such as by increasing imports of global liquefied natural gas (LNG).

-LNG imports rose about 58% in the first five months of 2022 compared with 2021 levels, Refinitiv data showed, reflecting more capacity in the United States and high prices in Europe attracting more cargoes.
+European imports of LNG rose by about 56% in the first half of 2022 compared with the same period in 2021, Refinitiv data showed, reflecting more capacity in the United States and high prices in Europe attracting more cargoes.

-But Europe has limited capacity to receive LNG and supply concerns deepened further after Freeport LNG, operator of a major U.S. export plants, said on Tuesday it would take at least 90 days to resume partial operations after an explosion last week.
+But Europe has limited capacity to receive LNG and supply concerns deepened after production was halted at a major U.S. export plant owned by Freeport LNG following an explosion.

-(Reporting by Susanna Twidale; Editing by Tomasz Janowski)
+(Reporting by Susanna Twidale; editing by Barbara Lewis and Alexander Smith)